0xrabbyte/weather-station-esp32/README.md

-# Things you shoulg prepare
+# Things you should prepare
 I use the things below to make the project:
 * WEMOS Lolin32 with OLED (It seems to be a fake)
 * LED